Jacalz/rymdport/README.md

 - [wormhole-william](https://github.com/psanford/wormhole-william) (version 1.0.4 + [f69f6e8](https://github.com/psanford/wormhole-william/commit/f69f6e823d8cec6b3756b8ce63024c8cd3c3ebf2))
 - [archiver](https://github.com/mholt/archiver) (version 3.5.0)

-The initial version was built in less than one day to show how quick and easy it is to use fyne for developing applications.
-The application has since developed into a more feature-full cross-platform application for sharing files, folders, and text between devices on the local network.
+The initial version was built in less than one day to show how quick and easy it is to use [fyne](https://github.com/fyne-io/fyne) for developing applications.

 ## Requirements

 Wormhole-gui compiles into a statically linked binary with no runtime dependencies.
+Compiling requires a [Go](https://golang.org) compiler (1.13 or later) and the [prerequisites for Fyne](https://developer.fyne.io/started/).

 ## Downloads